 Many teams we work with aren’t as meticulous.
 Like the skier afraid of anything with a steep slope, these teams have fallen into the habit of asking for only a limited number of requirements for market research recruiting.

 Sadly, panel firms are a frequent go-to for tech companies when they want to shove off their recruiting efforts.
 This is not a good practice.
 For niche audiences like the ones B2B tech needs to hear from, panel firms typically lack industry knowledge and expertise.
 Panel firms simply don’t have enough context to identify and recruit respondents who can provide valuable insight.

-Some of our new clients are startled at the emphasis we place on a typical market research recruiting effort.
-I recently had a client from a Fortune 500 tell me, “I want to talk to developers.”
+Often, our new clients are startled at the emphasis we place on typical market research recruiting efforts.
+We recently had a client from a Fortune 500 say, “I want to talk to developers.”

 “What do you mean?” they said, sounding surprised.

 “Do you want to talk to them about DevOps or the Internet of Things?
 Do you want to talk to development managers, architects, corporate developers, developers working for startups, developers building SaaS apps, developers who work with AWS or Azure?”
-I asked.
-I could have gone on and on.
+We could have gone on and on.

 You need to drill down like this right at the start of a B2B market research study.
 Without this kind of specificity, you won’t get the right people.

 Qualified respondents are essential to B2B market research studies.
 Say we want to talk to competitor customers for a qualitative research project.
 We would never stop at simply “competitor customers” as a parameter for market research recruiting.
 Instead, we would narrow our focus to customers that: